elsewhat/thinkweek-dparnas-2024/docs/multi-agent/crewai.md

 [elsewhat/multi-agent-crewai-experiments](https://github.com/elsewhat/multi-agent-crewai-experiments)

 ## Thoughts
-CrewAI+ product is a central part of there offering and in many ways it's not a traditional open-source project.
+[CrewAI+](https://www.crewai.com/crewaiplus) product is a central part of their offering and in many ways it's not a traditional open-source project.
 Nothing wrong necessarily with this, but worth being aware of.

 ## Local models
 [Ollama support](https://docs.crewai.com/how-to/LLM-Connections/?h=ollama#ollama-integration) with local models is in place.

-[Memory](https://docs.crewai.com/core-concepts/Memory/?h=memory#how-memory-systems-empower-agents) by default uses OpenAI Embeddings by default and requires an OpenAI API key.
+[Memory](https://docs.crewai.com/core-concepts/Memory/?h=memory#how-memory-systems-empower-agents) by default uses OpenAI Embeddings (even if local models are used for inference) and requires an OpenAI API key.

 ## Tools
 Tools can be assigned to an agent or to a task.